How To Open A Dispensary In North Carolina

 Based on average excise tax projections and the number of people who use marijuana, the Tax Foundation anticipates North Carolina may receive $182,947,622 in annual excise tax revenue.

 Medical Marijuana Program Opportunities

 Cannabis is still illegal in North Carolina for any purpose other than extremely restricted medicinal use.
+Currently, only medical CBD products are allowed.
 In 2014, the Hope for Haley and Friends Act was introduced.
 To treat epileptic patients, the bill, which was named after a child who suffered from seizures, advocated the use of marijuana extracts as a treatment option.
 This was passed into law as HB766 in 2015 and permits persons suffering from intractable epilepsy to utilize hemp extract, which is an oil extracted from marijuana that does not have any psychoactive effects, to treat their condition.